 All these numbers prove that the company has a thriving present & a promising future.
-But the big question is – how does Instacart manages positive profit margins in the tough online grocery market, where other startups have hard time even surviving?
-How does it overcome challenges inherently associated with online grocery businesses?
+But the big question is – how does Instacart make money and manage positive profit margins in the tough online grocery market, where other startups have a hard time even surviving?
+How does instacart overcome challenges inherently associated with online grocery businesses?

 The answer lies in the fact that Instacart has learnt a lot from the mistakes of failed online grocery businesses that came before it.
 For instance Webvan, which focused on aggressive expansion without proving its sustainability & scalability, and also tried to own everything (warehouse, logistics, etc.), instead of aggregating resources.

 In a recent interview, Apoorva Mehta (Co-founder, Instacart) also said that – Instacart makes good money because it owns nothing.
 No inventory, no delivery vans, and no store whatsoever.
 Today, this is what we know as the asset light business models.